dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 <!-- -->

--   Identifying and interfacing `Bio::Phylo` output and NeXML-serialized data with downstream BioPerl operations; e.g., adding a `Bio::SeqIO::nexml` module for doing BioPerl-native NeXML IO.
+-   Identifying and interfacing `Bio::Phylo` output and NeXML-serialized data with up- and downstream BioPerl operations; e.g., adding a `Bio::SeqIO::nexml` module for doing BioPerl-native NeXML IO.

 Involved toolkits or projects :